sajdakk/WDPAI/README.md

 # Flipbook

 ## Overview
-Flipbook is convenient desktop app for exploring books and sharing your reading experiences.
+Flipbook is convenient web app for exploring books and sharing your reading experiences.
 Easily search our database to find information on your favorite reads and discover what others think through user reviews.
 If you're a registered user, express your opinions by adding reviews or contribute by suggesting new books—admin approval ensures content quality.
 Keep track of your contributions and favorite books in your user profile.
 Join Flipbook and make your reading journey more interactive and engaging.

 ## Table of Contents
 - [Get Started](#get-started)